 Banking as a Service (BaaS)

-Banking as a Service can help financial institutions better understand customers’ spending needs and habits.
-Consumer data is useful for developing businesses in the future.
+Banking as a Service can help financial institutions better understand customers' spending needs and habits.
+Consumer data helps develop businesses in the future.

 Banking as a Service (BaaS) is commonly used in embedded finance.
 It refers to an outsourcing strategy businesses outside the banking industry employ in embedded payments to rebrand the banking services for use.